s9y/s9y.github.io/docs/users/using/using-plugins.md

 2. Spartacus needs write privileges to your /plugins directory so that it can install new files.
 Thus you will need to change the directory privileges of /plugins to something like 777, depending on your installation.
 If you do not do this you will get error message like "Could not create file...".

-#### Installing a plugin via CVS checkouts
+#### Installing a plugin from git

-You can checkout our "additional\_plugins" repository using CVS into a seperate directory.
+You can checkout our "additional\_plugins" [repository on Github](https://github.com/s9y/additional_plugins).
 Then you could create a symbolic link of that additional\_plugins directory into your serendipity/plugins/ directory.
 Serendipity will then detect the nested new plugin lists and offer you the plugins in the Installation facility.

-This requires some basic Linux/Windows-Shell knowledge and knowledge how to use CVS.
+This requires some basic Linux/Windows-Shell knowledge and knowledge how to use git.

 #### Downloading a plugin